Fear Factor: Why Am I Scared of Driving?

 5. Take small steps

-Afterwards, drive down just one street and go around the block.
-Make your way towards a main street that has a traffic light and use the right lane of the highway until the first exit, then switch to the next lane, etc.
+Afterward, drive down just one street and go around the block.
+Make your way towards a main street that has a traffic light.

 6. Ask for help

-Sometimes, it’s only a matter of talking about the problem and feelings that driving causes that can start you on the path to overcoming.
+Sometimes, it’s only a matter of talking about the problem that driving causes that can start you on the path to overcoming.